Skip to main content

 A worker who is not offered hours on these terms can bring an employment tribunal claim, with the maximum award to be set out in regulations.

-At the moment these provisions don’t apply to agency workers, but the Bill includes the power to extend its application to that group.
+At the moment these provisions don’t apply to agency workers, but the Bill includes the power to extend its application to that group and a consultation has already been launched specifically on this point.
+This consultation closes on 2 December 2024.

-What next: A number of key provisions – such as the length of the reference period, exceptions to the right, potential conditions for qualification relating to regularity of hours, and what constitute a “low-hours contract” - will be set out in regulations which we assume will be subject to consultation.
+What next: The government has started consulting on the extension of these provisions to agency workers, but broader consultation is expected in the coming months.
+A number of key provisions – such as the length of the reference period, exceptions to the right, potential conditions for qualification relating to regularity of hours, and what constitute a “low-hours contract”.

 Right to reasonable notice of work schedules and proportionate compensation